Kaalidhar Laapata: Reception

 Sreeparna Sengupta of The Times of India gave 3.5 stars out of 5 and said that "'Kaalidhar Laapata' is a touching, slice-of-life drama that ends on an uplifting note and makes for a decent watch."

 Nandini Ramnath of Scroll.in said that "While Kaalidhar Laapata is sluggishly paced and doesn’t capture the sheer ordinariness of its anguished hero or his milieu, the remake does portray the ways in which love and empathy transcend familial ties."

 Swathi P. Ajith of Onmanorama described the film as "an emotionally ambitious but uneven drama," noting that Abhishek Bachchan "anchors" the story effectively.
 Abhishek Srivastava of Moneycontrol wrote that Bachchan "shines in a film that has heart and soul but somehow forgets to feel."
 Shreyanka Mazumdar of News18 rated 2.5 out of 5 stars, stating, "Kaalidhar Laapata is a film that means well but delivers too little.
-Daivik Bhagela’s delightful performance and Abhishek Bachchan’s restraint offer moments of charm, but they are trapped in a film that doesn’t know how to fully use them."
+Daivik Baghela's delightful performance and Abhishek Bachchan’s restraint offer moments of charm, but they are trapped in a film that doesn’t know how to fully use them."
 Similarly, Jaya Dwivedi of India TV gave it 2.5 out of 5 stars and remarked that "Abhishek Bachchan shines in parts but the film falls short of expectations."
 Kaashif Hajee of The Quint rated the film 2 out of 5 stars, commenting that "earnest performances can’t save this remake."
 In contrast, Sajin Shrijith of The Week offered a more favorable view, stating that "Abhishek Bachchan is in top form in an imperfect, yet necessary film."